iamulya/adk-book-code/README.md

 *   Ensure your virtual environment is activated.
 *   Ensure your `.env` file is correctly configured with the necessary API keys and credentials for the specific example you are running.
 *   Some examples, particularly those involving OAuth (like the Google Calendar tool in Chapter 7) or complex UI interactions, are best experienced using the ADK Dev UI.
 To use the Dev UI:
-    1. Navigate to the root of the project: `cd adk-book-code`
+    1. Navigate to the chapter: for e.g. `cd src/building_intelligent_agents/chapter4`
+    2. Decide on the agent you want to test and update the `init.py` file in the chapter directory to include the agent you want to test: for e.g.
     2. Run the ADK web server: `adk web .`
     3. Open your browser to `http://localhost:8000` (or the port indicated).
     4. Navigate to the agent definition file (e.g., `chapter7/tools_examples/calendar-agent/agent.py`) in the Dev UI to interact with it.
 The Dev UI will help manage the OAuth flow for Google API tools.